 Earn from internet research

-Internet businesses such as 63336 (which used to be known as AQA) are occasionally on the lookout for researchers.
+Internet businesses such as 63336 (which used to be known as AQA) occasionally takes on researchers.

 It works like this: a customer searches for the answer to any random question by sending a text to researchers - you - who reply with the answer.